1alessandro1/T99W175_Recovery/Flash_procedure.md

 This guide assumes that:

-- the steps to obtain a working pyenv for the [project](https://github.com/bkerler/edl) have been already followed correctly and the command `edl -h` returns the help page of the python program with no issues.
+- The steps to obtain a working pyenv for the [project](https://github.com/bkerler/edl) have been already followed correctly and the command `edl -h` returns the help page of the python program with no issues.

-- You're trying to fix a broken T99W175 in the following states: 9008 15s loop, 9008 stable.
-T99W175 in the deadly customer = 3.
+- You're trying to fix a broken T99W175 in the following states:
+   1. 9008 15s loop
+   2. 9008 stable with no reboots.
+   3. Deadly *CUSTOMER 3* or any other qlink error states (use 5GPHY board with 3.3V on pin3 to enable USB and once the device appears, use `adb wait-for-device && adb reboot edl` if you're stuck in a wrong *CUSTOMER*, customer 0 is the recommended)

 - You have the USB+Ethernet 5GPHY adapter to make it work in USB mode even if the bootpoint under the modem for USB is broken

-- In case anything breaks, the T99W175 EDL bootpoint is accessible by flipping the board with tweezers or solder (not recommended because the bootpoints are easily destroyed by bad soldering iron usage).
-I recommend to use a thin cable, peeling off the cover and touching the EDL bootpoint platforms making a short between the two by pushing the thin copper wires for that 3-4 seconds while powering the T99W175 on.
-This way, you can read the guide again by shorting it without damaging it.
+- In case anything breaks, the T99W175 EDL bootpoint is accessible by flipping the board, by with tweezers or solder (not recommended because the bootpoints are easily destroyed by bad soldering iron usage).
+I recommend to use a thin cable, peeling off the jacket and touching the EDL testpoints with hair-style copper wires making a short between the two by pushing for 3-4 seconds while connecting the T99W175 to the USB port.
+This way, you can always enter 9008 as many times as you like, without having to deal with solder and risk related to damaging the pins.

 ## Hardware variants